 Does Eating Slowly Help Heartburn?

 One of the old-fashioned heartburn remedies is chewing food thoroughly and slowing down when you're eating, but research doesn't support this idea.
-A 2013 comparative study in the Turkish Journal of Gastroenterology found that eating speed had no significant effect on reflux attacks in people with GERD.
+A 2013 study in the Turkish Journal of Gastroenterology found that eating speed had no significant effect on reflux attacks in people with GERD.

 3. Get to a Healthy Weight